Actify

 Ignoring the Quiet Person

 In a group of 5, one quiet person is 20% of the team.
 In a group of 50, they're invisible.
 Small groups amplify individual dynamics — if one person isn't engaged, everyone notices and the energy shifts.
-Design activities where contribution is natural, not forced.
+Design activities where contribution is natural and opt-in, not forced.

 Teams where one member consistently opts out of activities show 28% lower overall team satisfaction, not just for that individual but for the entire group.